NZ warm down – day 17

 68km, 775m ascent

-It was a bit chilly when I crawled out on the tent and distinctly overcast.
+It was a bit chilly when I crawled out of the tent and distinctly overcast.
 A bit of a dismal start to the day really!
 However, in a way I was glad because, having cycled to the bottom of the caldera and Akaroa yesterday, I now had to cycle back up and out again.
 I knew what was coming and was glad it wasn’t hot and sunny!

 Before the big ascent up to the crater rim and back to Little River, I first had to tackle the mini hills around the coast that I had put off from yesterday.
 I was glad I tackled them with fresh legs!
 They were short but steep and provided a nice warm up before the main ascent!
 There was time for a few misty looking photos of the bays along the way.

-Just before the start of the large climb I came across Barry Bay cheese factory and had to call in to see what they had!
+Just before the start of the large climb I came across the Barry Bay cheese factory and had to call in to see what they had!
 I acquired a few small off cut bits for my lunch!
 I could put off to climb no longer!
 It was a long 6km up but I think in the end it was a bit easier than the way up yesterday.
 As I approached the summit it started to rain.
-By the end of the decent I was pretty wet and cold!
+By the end of the descent I was pretty wet and cold!

 After a cappuccino to warm up, I followed the flat Little River rail trail back the way I’d come a couple of days ago and onwards to Lincoln.
 Flat and traffic free riding – it was great.
 I didn’t mind the slight blandness of it!